CrypticOneX/Hotel-Management-System-Java/README.md

 # hotelmanagementsystem
-Hotel Management System is a program written in java.
-I have created this as a final project of my class XII.
+Hotel Management System is a program written in java for my class XII project.